vektort13/antiOS_batch/README.md

 # AntiOS Batch Version

 WARNING!
-This project is outdated and is not supported anymore.
+This project is outdated and not supported anymore.
 Use https://github.com/vektort13/AntiOS instead

 Bat file to change/spoof windows identificators to protect user from local installed software.
 # MAYBE YOU NEED TO CHANGE INDIVIDUAL FOR YOUR SYSTEM